Tag - Tips & Tricks - DO OK

 Read more

 To make proper technology assumptions for your product roadmap, a product owner or business analyst is not enough.
 The process may get complex right after the first user story you try to debrief.
-In this article, we share our understanding of a Technical Architect role and its value to the project.
+In this article, we share our understanding of a Technical Architect's role and its value to the project.
 Why do we need TA explicitly?
-How does it differ from having a senior engineer in your team?
+How does it differ from having a senior engineer on your team?
 What are the touchpoints between business analysts and technical architects?
 Continue reading, and you will understand why the collaboration between these two is crucial for successful delivery.

-07.01.2021, 9 min read
+07.01.2021, 8 min read

 Piotr Maniewski